bocadilloproject/bocadillo/docs/how-to/socketio.md

 - Specifies that the socket.io client should connect to the server at the `/sio/socket.io` path on the same host (here `localhost:8000`).
 This path corresponds to the prefix under which we mounted the socket.io server (`/sio`) and the default path under which `python-socketio` expects to receive connection requests (`/socket.io`).
 - Adds two event handlers to show when socket.io manages to connect, or when it loses connection to the server.

-At this point, if you fire up the application using `$ python app.py` and connect to `http://localhost:8000`, you should see a `"Connected!"` message popping up in the browser console.
+At this point, if you fire up the application using `uvicorn app:app` and connect to `http://localhost:8000`, you should see a `"Connected!"` message popping up in the browser console.

 ## Client: handling messages